Article

 All you need to do is add your email address to the free F‑Secure Identity Theft Checker tool and we’ll let you know if your details have appeared in any known data breaches.

+Check for data breaches with this free tool.
 F‑Secure scans the dark web and generates a free report.
+It’s anonymous and none of your data is stored.

-Use the ID Theft Checker
+Use Identity Theft Checker